-Shareholders in the PROVINCIAL BANK OF IRE-LAND may receive on the 16th January a dividend for the half-year ending Christmas at the rate of 4 per cent., and also an extraordinary dividend of £1 10s. per £100 share, and 12s. per £10 share.
+Shareholders in the Provincial Bank of Ire-LAND may receive on the 16th January a dividend for the half-year ending Christmas at the rate of 4 per cent., and also an extraordinary dividend of

-The report of the directors of the South Austra-LIAN (LAND) COMPANY, states that, notwithstanding the discouraging prospects of the past year, the company's affairs have continued slowly but steadily to improve.
+£1 10s. per £100 share, and 12s. per £10 share.
+The report of the directors of the South Austra-LIAN (LAND) COMPANY, states that, not withstanding the discouraging prospects of the past year, the company's affairs have continued slowly but steadily to improve.
 The rental for eight months, up to the 30th of June, shows a total of £26,940; being an increase of £320.
 The company's total outlay for wharves is £54,872, which now yields an annual return of nearly 12 per cent.
 The trade of Port Adelaide is believed to be recovering, and the state of the colony is described as steadily improving in all respects," and betokening confidence as to the future.
-The half-year's dividend, at the rate of 7 per cenf. per annum, due the 31st inst., as declared in June last, will be payable on the 14th prox.
-The annual meeting of shareholders in the Lox-WESTMINSTER BANK is called for Jan.
-18th.
+The half-year's dividend, at the rate of 7 per cent. per annum, due the 31st inst., as declared in June last, will be payable on the 14th prox.